Cameron's NHS vision embraces “decentralisation, accountability and transparency”. But it misunderstands inequality and says nothing about standards.

 Focussing on outcomes and inequality is good news for the left, however.
 Cameron’s argument on the causes of inequality is wafer thin.
 A first year sociology student knows that health status depends on much more than direct health service spend: the challenge is that many solutions lie outside the NHS, linked to aspirations, educational achievement, employment, lifestyle, sense of community and housing.
 Hence amongst developing nations for example, the USA spends double on health services in terms of purchasing power compared to Greece, yet has lower infant mortality and life expectancy.

 A wealth of research highlights these wider influences on people’s health.
 The Spirit Level by Richard Wilkinson and Kate Pickett was a seminal book of 2009, emphasising the link between unequal health and income inequality.
 The Department of Health has commissioned WHO advisor Michael Marmot to propose strategies to reduce health inequalities from 2010, reporting pre-election.

 Cameron has now revealed his hand on the NHS, and the “small state” solution is emerging.
 Aggressive competition and an innate preference for tax cuts and low spending cannot sit easily with a national service driving reduced inequalities.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.